corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 Playbooks are expressed in [YAML format](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html#yaml-syntax).

 A playbook is composed of one or more ‘plays’ in an ordered list.
-You will need just one ‘play’ in your playbook today.
+For now you just need one playbook, containing one ‘play’.
 In each play, we specify:
 - the **name** of the play
 - the group of **hosts** to run the play on (using the group name from the Inventory)